 Before frying, add starch and mix well.

 Heat oil until 140 to 150 degree C and slow down the fire.
-Fry the ribs until slightly brown (this may takes around 6-10 minutes until the ribs are well cooked).
+Fry the ribs until slightly brown (this may take around 6-10 minutes until the ribs are well cooked).
 Transfer out.

 The garlic might drop from the ribs.
 Do not discard them.
 Strain them out and top with the ribs.
 Add some fresh pepper circles and coriander.
 Serve directly or with dipping sauces for even hotter versions.